GT-RAIL/m4atx_battery_monitor/README.md

 #### Battery Monitor for the M4-ATX Power Module
 For full documentation, see [the ROS wiki](http://ros.org/wiki/m4atx_battery_monitor).

 The node reads in and publishes the status of the battery supply.
-It also verbalizes the battery low warnings using cob_sound.
+It also verbalizes the battery low warnings using `espeak`.

 ### Setup
 `$ lsusb`